Koromix/rygel/web/koffi.dev/start.md

 ## Simple examples

-Below you can find three examples:
+Below you can find two examples:

 * The first one runs on Linux.
 The functions are declared with the C-like prototype language.
 * The second one runs on Windows, and uses the node-ffi like syntax to declare functions.